Wet Dark Art IV

 Wet Dark I

 The first performance of Wet Dark Art was in 1995 and is an art form developed with the direction and inspiration of Flicka McGurrin.
-Swimmers dropped into the waters of Pier 23 Cafe to form the number of Flicka' birthday year in 1995.
+Swimmers dropped into the waters of Pier 23 Cafe to form the number of Flicka' birthday year.